 Closeup shot of a platter with sliced chicken, carrot and celery sticks, buffalo sauce and blue cheese dressing.

-Buffalo Chicken Marinade (Quick & Easy!)
+Buffalo Chicken Marinade (Quick and Easy)

 Ingredients